s2135678/SoftwareDevelopment/UI_design.md

 Similar layout will be maintained for all pages of the web application.
 This increases user’s familiarity with the application and ensures easy navigation around the website.
 Some consistent features include:
 * Information displayed in grey containers
 * Options to edit/add/remove/submit in black buttons
-* Dropdown menu options shwon in grey buttons
+* Dropdown menu options shown in grey buttons

 ### 3.3.3 Other features
 * Texts and terminologies will use words familiar to players.